 The Compensation Committee of the Board of Directors (the "Compensation Committee") is composed of Mr. Stollenwerk, Mr. Mattson, and Mr. Stein.
+Each member of the Compensation Committee is "independent" as defined in Nasdaq Marketplace Rule 4200.
 The Compensation Committee is responsible for the review of all employee salaries in excess of \$75,000 or who report directly to the Company's Chief Executive Officer.
 The Compensation Committee also reviews all bonus, commission and stock option programs.
 The Compensation Committee meets as a group each spring and reviews its report with the full Board prior to the end of the fiscal year.
-This system enables management to plan the following year more appropriately.
+This system enables management to plan the following year with the benefit of the Compensation Committee's input.

+Executive Officer Compensation.
 The Company employs a compensation program linked to company-wide performance and individual achievement.
 All executive officers are reviewed twice each year.
 Raises in base salaries are made in July when necessary or when promotions are announced.
 In addition, the Company has a Flexible Incentive Plan, an Employee Stock Ownership Plan and Trust, a 401(k) Plan, and a Profit Sharing Plan.
+The Flexible Incentive Plan is administered by the Compensation Committee and vests the Compensation Committee with discretionary powers to choose from a variety of incentive compensation alternatives to make annual stock-based awards to officers, key employees and other members of the Company's management team.
 The Company also has a cafeteria benefits plan to provide flexibility to employees to choose their own health care and associated benefits package from an array of offerings.
 The Company shares the cost of medical insurance with its employees.
 The Company's executive officers are paid base salaries commensurate with their responsibilities, after comparison with base salaries of executive officers of other light assembly or manufacturing companies taken from data in an annual national survey.
 Executive officers are also eligible for annual bonuses based upon individual performance and overall Company performance and profitability.
 Factors relevant to determining such bonuses include attainment of corporate revenue and earnings goals and the development of new accounts.
 The Company's Chairman is eligible to receive a bonus calculated as a percentage of the Company's earnings before interest and taxes.
 The Company's Vice President-Sales is entitled to receive a bonus based upon increases in sales over the prior year, and a bonus for obtaining new accounts from a predetermined list of potential new accounts and for adding new product lines to current accounts.
-The Company's Vice President - Europe is entitled to receive a bonus based upon the Company's sales in export markets.
+The Company's Vice President - Europe is entitled to receive a bonus based upon the Company's Vice President - Europe is entitled to